 SHOP is authorized by the Housing Opportunity Program Extension Act of 1996, Section 11, and is subject to other federal crosscutting requirements.
 No separate program regulations exist.
 All program requirements are listed in the applicable SHOP Notice of Funding Availability (NOFA).

 National and regional nonprofit organizations or consortia with experience in using homebuyer and volunteer labor to build housing may apply for SHOP grants.
 Applicants must have completed at least 30 units of self-help homeownership housing within the last 24 months.
 Eligible homebuyers must apply to participate in the SHOP program through a current SHOP grantee or one of their affiliates.

 SHOP grant funds are made available through HUD's annual SHOP NOFA competition.
-The SHOP NOFA is published on HUD's e-grant portal.
-Once the NOFA is published, eligible applicants may apply through this e-grant portal.
+The SHOP NOFO is published on HUD's e-grant portal.
+Once the NOFO is published, eligible applicants may apply through Grants.gov.

-The Housing Assistance Council (HAC) is a national non-profit self-help housing organization that will use its SHOP funds in primarily rural areas.
+Housing Assistance Council (HAC) received a SHOP grant award in the amount of $3,200,831 and will leverage $129,672,410.
+HAC is a national non-profit, self-help housing organization that will use its SHOP funds in primarily rural areas to facilitate and encourage innovative homeownership opportunities through the provision of self-help housing.
 Local affiliates will compete for SHOP funding from HAC.
 Each affiliate has the flexibility to design a program that meets the needs of its community.
-SHOP funds will be used to purchase land and make necessary infrastructure improvements that support the new construction of SHOP units.
-Funds will also be used for administration of the grant.
-HAC will require that at least 50 percent of FY 2016 SHOP funded units be constructed according to a comprehensive, industry-recognized or regionally-recognized green building standards.
-At least 20 percent of the units will meet Green Building, Healthy Home, and Universal Design standards.
-HAC will produce a minimum of 64 SHOP housing units.
-Contact: Karin Klusmann, Loan Fund Director, (202) 842-8600 ext.
-118.
+SHOP funds will be used to purchase land and make necessary infrastructure improvements that support the new construction of SHOP housing units.
+Completed units will be sold to low-income homebuyers who have contributed a significant amount of sweat equity toward the construction of their homes.
+The grant award will be used to complete a minimum of 171 SHOP housing units.